-Frozen Steam Coils: How to Prevent it!
+Frozen Steam Coils: How Do You Prevent This?

-Regardless if you have standard steam coils or steam distributing (non-freeze) coil, you can freeze ANY coil.
+Regardless if you have steam coils or steam distributing (non-freeze) coil, you can freeze ANY coil.
 When freezes happen, everyone immediately looks to the steam coil as the cause.
 When in fact, there are numerous reasons that must be looked at well before the coil.

 Freezes generally happen in older systems, however if your new system is not maintained properly or correctly installed, your steam coil can and will freeze.
-For instance, you’d be surprised at how many times dampers are left open, controls fail, freezestats don’t work etc.
+For instance, you’d be surprised at how many times dampers are left open, controls fail, freezestats don’t work, etc.

 Unfortunately, there are no ways to determine exactly where your steam coil will freeze.
 And a common misnomer is that the condensate turns to ice and the expansion is what causes the tubes of the coil to pop.
 In reality, it’s the pressure that builds up between freeze points.

 Here’s couple tips in your coil design that can help prevent your standard steam and steam distributing coils from freezing:

 - Standard steam coils should NEVER see any outside air below 40 degrees.
 If it does, steam distributing is the only way to go!